John Golden Theatre: 1990s to present

 The Golden Theatre continued to host small productions in the mid-2010s.
 These included Vanya and Sonia and Masha and Spike and A Time to Kill in 2013; Mothers and Sons and A Delicate Balance in 2014, Skylight and a revival of The Gin Game in 2015; and Eclipsed and The Encounter in 2016.
 Subsequently, the Golden hosted A Doll's House, Part 2 in 2017; Three Tall Women and The Waverly Gallery in 2018; and Hillary and Clinton and Slave Play in 2019.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 The production Hangmen, which was supposed to open in mid-2020, did not officially open at that time due to the pandemic.
 The Golden Theatre reopened October 13, 2021, with performances of Thoughts of a Colored Man, which closed at the end of the year.
 This allowed Hangmen to be booked for a limited run from April to June 2022, followed by Topdog/Underdog for a limited run from October 2022 to January 2023.
 The play Prima Facie was staged at the Golden from April to July 2023; it was followed by The Shark Is Broken from August to November 2023.
-The play Stereophonic ran at the Golden from April 2024 to January 2025.
-This was followed by the musical Operation Mincemeat in February 2025.
+Subsequently the immensely successful play-with-music Stereophonic transferred from off-Broadway to run at the Golden from April 2024 to January 2025 in a twice-extended run wherein it would become the most nominated play in Tony Awards history, a record it still holds to this day.
+This would be followed by the transfer of the British award-winning musical Operation Mincemeat in February 2025, in a heftily extended run that, as of June 2026, is still ongoing.